jirkapok/GitHubUsageExamples/doc/actions/readme.md

 ## Env. variables and secrets

+* Can be stored on workflow, job, or step level, lower level overrides above level value
+* Env. can be stored also in environment files
 * Secrets are defined in repository options > Secrets
   * Some actions require authorization as input
   * secrets.GITHUB_TOKEN: automatically created when enabling github actions on the repository